daixtrose/cplusplus-primer/README.md

 ## Summary

-A short introduction to C++ which was quickly hacked together
+A short introduction to C++.
+The examples build on top of each other.
+A special focus is put on the build configuration which is based on the goto-tool for building C++ [`CMake`](https://cmake.org/cmake/help/latest/).
+The idea is to have the build system configured correctly right from the beginning, and only then move on to learn how to code.

 ## Useful Weblinks